biocorecrg/ropes-linux-mop2-2023/docs/mop2_practical.rst

 .. image:: images/Pore.png
   :width: 700

-DRS data analysis with Master Of Pores 2 (MOP2)
+Master Of Pores 2 (MOP2) - preprocessing and polyA tail estimation (1)
 ---------------------

 The complexity of analysing current intensity data together with the lack of systematic and reproducible pipelines have hindered the access of this technology to the general users.
 To overcome this limitation, we developed Master Of Pores 2 (MOP2) - a nextflow based workflow that simplifies the analysis of DRS datasets and aims to make it accessible to non-bioinformatic experts.